Iran Party: Ideology

-Founded by mostly of European-educated technocrats, it advocated "a diluted form of French socialism" (i.e., it "modeled itself on" the moderate Socialist Party of France) and promoted social democracy and liberal nationalism.
+Founded by mostly European-educated technocrats, it advocated "a diluted form of French socialism" (i.e., it "modeled itself on" the moderate Socialist Party of France) and promoted social democracy and liberal nationalism.
 The socialist tent of the party was more akin to that of the Fabian Society than to the scientific socialism of Karl Marx.
 Its focus on liberal socialism and democratic socialism principles made it quite different from pure left-wing parties, and it did not show much involvement in labour rights discussions.
 The party is secular and believes Islam is "sacred a religion to mix with the bread-and-butter issues of daily politics."